Adverb lesson plans can move beyond adverb worksheets with a few simple activities.

 This can just be a quick writing activity or an exit ticket!
 I don’t always have a fancy exit ticket, sometimes it can just be a notecard.
 Hang the note cards up as part of a word wall.
 If you are looking to elevate your students’ understanding of grammar in context, ask them to evaluate the use of adverbs.
 You can download (for free) my tool for higher order thinking with grammar.

 With a few well-placed questions, you can elevate students’ thinking of grammar concepts.
 Move them from “identification” to “evaluation.”
 Adverb lesson plans should be more than basic knowledge.
+Another fun adverb activity is to break down popular authors’ use of adverbs.
+Encourage students to research their favorite author’s adverb use.

 Connect to vocabulary